rodriguegir/rodriguegir.github.io/_pages/projects.md

 Joint work with a classmate.
 [[PDF](/assets/pdf/FM404_Referee_Report.pdf)]

-**Presentation: "The Economic Value of Volatility Timing", Kirby & Fleming (2001)** Asset Pricing, LSE
+**Presentation: "The Economic Value of Volatility Timing", Kirby, Fleming, Ostdiek (2001)** Asset Pricing, LSE
-Summary and critical discussion of Kirby & Fleming's volatility timing framework, with emphasis on how their approach differs from prior literature on market timing.
+Summary and critical discussion of Kirby, Fleming, & Ostdiek's volatility timing framework, with emphasis on how their approach differs from prior literature on market timing.
 [[PDF](/assets/pdf/the_value_of_volatility_timing.pdf)]